The Quievering Earth

 Ring of Fire is known to be the most potential cause because subduction happens right here.
 Subduction is when the tectonic plates move as one plate is shoved under another plate.
 It would be difficult for us to imagine how the plate’s boundary underneath the ring of fire look like, but it is basically thousand times much bigger than the size of the soccer field I used to play and it has a thick depth.
 Well, imagine how strong is the energy it created when two different plates are subducting each other: BAAAMMM!!!

 Places located near the Ring of Fire are where most of frequent earthquake occur.
-Image: United States Geological Survey
+Image: Wikimedia

 Can Scientists predict Earthquake?